tytydraco/yessleep/out/We_were_tasked_with_exploring_the_Mariana_Trench.md

  This was the thing that almost cost me my life.

-It was August  2022, maybe around the 14th, and my team was funded with the chance of being the first people on Earth to explore the Mariana Trench.
+It was January 2019, maybe around the 14th, and my team was funded with the chance of being the first people on Earth to explore the Mariana Trench.

 When I first heard the offer, I jumped at the mention of getting it, before we were even picked, we had already begun to pour thousands of dollars into research, and by no one’s surprise, we were picked.